dbebel/docs/pages/platform/public-cloud/editing_an_instance_in_control_panel/guide.en-ca.md

 ![Edit billing or instance](images/optionandbilling.png){.thumbnail}

-Once done, apply the changes.
+Once you have made sure that your new configuration choices are correct, apply the changes.
 The instance will be shutdown and rebooted during the operation.

 ## Go further